buyallmemes/blog-api/posts/20240422-testing-guideline.md

 and I tied to promote it internally to the best of my ability, it turned out to be yet another cold documentation.

-I liked it so much, in fact, that I think it's worth revisiting and publishing in the open.
+But I liked it so much, that I think it's worth revisiting and publishing in the open.

 # Testing

+## Why test?

+I think it's mostly clear, but nonetheless I will outline couple of most important reasons.

+### We want our software to work

 Testing is an essential part of software development that helps ensure that an application works as intended and meets the expectations of users.
 Without tests, it's almost impossible to prove, that the functionality does what it supposes to do - it's just an educated guess.

-We read code at least 10x more times than we write.
-Something written in 5 minutes will be read for an hour.
-Think about this next time you will spend hours coding.
-Tests help write much more readable code — they shift attention from implementation details to behavior, usability, and user-friendliness, which ends up in much more simple code.
-Don’t confuse this with "easy."
-Writing good tests and good code is not easy.
-It requires practice.
-Constant practice.
+### We want our software to continue working

 The true cost of software is in its maintenance.
+Time and money invested into maintenance dwarfs initial development investment.
+And the lager the codebase, the less and less important the initial development investment cost is.
+Maintainability should be the main factor when developing software.
 We’re getting inevitably slower as the code degrades over time.
 Tests enable us to ease the pain of maintenance by turning it into a simple routine activity.
 Well-written tests enable change.
 They enable options.

+### People interaction

+Counterintuitively, tests help with readability.
+They shift attention from implementation details to behavior, usability, and user-friendliness, which ends up in much more simple code.
+We spend 10x more time reading code when writing.
+Something written in ~5 minutes will be read for an hour.
+Think about this next time you will spend hours coding.

-Speaking in financial terms: your code is a liability, and your test suite is your assets.
+Speaking in financial terms:
+**code is a liability** — it is something that requires more and more investments over time to keep it working.
+The more code there is, the more maintenance, bug fixing, and refactoring it requires.
+On the other hand, test suite is your asset — it is something that helps to deal with the liability.
+Well-written test suite will continuously pay its dividends.
+And if financial gurus are teaching us something, is that we should invest (time and money) in assets, and not liabilities.

 Tests are never obsolete, they act as a living specification forever.

+Don’t confuse anything of that with "easy."
+Writing good tests and good code is not easy.
+It requires discipline and practice.
+Constant practice.

-So let's go through the most important aspects of writing awesome test one-by-one.
+So let's go through the most important aspects that I picked up over the years of writing awesome tests one-by-one.

 # Understand the Classic Testing Pyramid

 It's all starts with the testing pyramid — a testing strategy that emphasizes the importance of having a balanced mix of different types of tests.
-There are three main types of test: unit tests, integration tests, and end-to-end tests.
+There are many types of tests, but they could be categorized into three groups:

+* unit tests
+* integration tests
+* end-to-end tests

 The aim is to have a higher percentage of unit tests and a lower percentage of end-to-end tests to ensure faster feedback loops and more robust code.

 ![](assets/20240406-tg/image-20230327-114635.png)

-*$$$ - expensive tests, a lot of machinery and time are involved*
+*$$$ — expensive tests, a lot of machinery and time are involved*

-*$ - cheap tests, very little resources and time are required*
+*$ — cheap tests, very little resources and time are required*

-In this article, I will mainly focus on unit test with sprinkles of integration test.
+In this article, I will mainly focus on unit tests with sprinkles of integration tests.

-### **References**
+#### References

 * [The Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html)